 Technology stagnation is a big red button we ignore on the console because we assume progress is inevitable.
 Tyler Cowen wonderfully captured this problem in “The Great Stagnation”.
 A lack of innovation starves the supply side of an economy and leaves us endlessly only slightly improving what came before.
 Here there is no new and improved, just old and repackaged (something I’ll try to avoid for myself).
 Cowen reminds us how real economic growth comes from real innovation.
 We should be amazed at the changes in daily life over time, not from fiddling with GDP numbers.

-Exploring other worlds, when “Earth is zoned residential and light industry” will require affordable, routine access to, through and from space for people, cargo and ships.
+Exploring other worlds when “Earth is zoned residential and light industry” will require affordable, routine access to, through and from space for people, cargo, and ships.
 This is not new or impossible – we’ve been here in previous transformations.
-These transformations always mean changing who, how, why.
-Start down this path and it’s not hard to see a world in 2050 looking back amazed at all the wonderful changes in our day-to-day life.
+These transformations always mean changing who, how, and why.
+Start down this path, and it’s not hard to see a world in 2050 looking back amazed at all the wonderful changes in our day-to-day life.

-So, retired now after 32+ years with NASA I have so many thoughts still to share, from amazing times.
+So, retired now after 32+ years with NASA, I have so many thoughts still to share from amazing times.
 Yet I also see many places we have been stuck, where innovation has stalled.
 As I said, my job with NASA always meant looking ahead, and I hope to keep doing that here in this blog.
-What role can NASA, the private sector, and space exploration play to make sure everyone looks back years from now amazed at the positive changes in their everyday lives?
+What role can NASA, the private sector, and space exploration play to ensure everyone looks back years from now amazed at the positive changes in their everyday lives?
 Let’s explore.